devluanna/api-wishly-app/README.md

 ## 📜 Project Description
-Backend API for 'Wishlyapp-frontend with Angular/Typescript' project.
+Backend API for 'Wishlyapp-frontend with Angular/Typescript' project.<br />
-WishlyApp is a wishlist creation and management system, with advanced features for authentication, authorization, and product and event management.
+WishlyApp is a wishlist creation and management system, with advanced features for authentication, authorization, and product and event management.<br />
 This repository represents the backend of the application, developed with Java 17 and Spring Boot.
-It was designed to be integrated with the frontend, which uses Angular and TypeScript. [most updated branch > DEVELOPER]
+It was designed to be integrated with the frontend, which uses Angular and TypeScript.<br />
+[most updated branch > DEVELOPER]
 <br /><br />

 ## 💻 Technologies Used